ibmresilient/resilient-community-apps/fn_extrahop/README.md

 The function provides the following functionality.

 * Adds a note to a detection in the ExtraHop environment.
-The original note will be overwritten.
+The original note is overwritten.

-**_NOTE:_** The original note will be overwritten.
+**_NOTE:_** The original note is overwritten.

 **_NOTE:_** Add detection note will fail if `Detection Tracking` is enabled on ExtraHop.

-An example workflow that uses this IBM SOAR function is `Example: Extrahop Reveal(x) update detection`.
+An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) update detection`.

 * A note is added to the ExtraHop detection when a matching SOAR incident is closed.

-The workflow is initiated by the automatic datatable rule `Example: Extrahop Reveal(x) update detection` when a SOAR incident is closed
+The workflow is initiated by the automatic data table rule `Example: Extrahop Reveal(x) update detection` when a SOAR incident is closed.

 The following screenshot shows an example of a note added to an ExtraHop detection: